 Rahul Gandhi releases video attacking Modi govt, says China’s actions prompted by India’s disruption over 6 years

-Rahul Gandhi releases video attacking Modi govt, says China’s actions prompted by India’s disruption over 6 yearsindia Updated: Jul 17, 2020 13:15 IST
+Rahul Gandhi has been critical of the government on its handling of the border stand-off with China and has repeatedly asked it to come clean on the alleged intrusion by Chinese forces in Ladakh and also on the disengagement process.india Updated: Jul 17, 2020 14:13 IST

 On Friday, Gandhi released a video on the India-China border stand-off in Ladakh as part of his move to share his thoughts on national issues through a series of short and incisive videos.